 Best practices for advocates:

 Identify clients for eligibility.
-Immediately review your caseload and contact those clients who are eligible to renew DACA, i.e. those who were previously granted DACA.
-Those whose DACA expired before September 5, 2016 must file as initial applicants, while those whose DACA expired on or after September 5, 2016 may apply as renewal applicants.
+Review your caseload and contact those clients who are eligible to renew DACA, i.e. those who were previously granted DACA.
+Those whose DACA expired more than one year ago must file as initial applicants, while those with current DACA or whose DACA expired one year ago or less may apply as renewal applicants.
 Determine whether the volume of potential applicants is large enough to consider a workshop model or recruiting pro bono counsel to assist clients in submitting timely renewal applications.
-Prepare renewal requests as soon as possible.
+Prepare renewal requests promptly in light of the possibility that a U.S. Supreme Court decision were to require USCIS to cease accepting and adjudicating renewal applications.

 Make sure DACA requests are properly completed before submitting.
-This opportunity to renew DACA may be brief.
-Ensure that any applications filed are not rejected.
+Ensure that renewal applications filed are not rejected.
 Forms should be fully completed as advised by USCIS (they must include the previous DACA expiration date and be signed).
-The proper filing fees must be included.
+The proper filing fees must be included and the current versions of the required forms must be used.
 Consider submitting requests via a reliable overnight courier and retaining tracking information.